Mathematics

 ALGEBRA II (*Honors and College Prep)

-Prerequisite: PRE-AP GEOMETRY WITH STATISTICS
+Prerequisite: GEOMETRY

 Algebra II is the study of the complex number system, symbolic manipulation, and functions.
 Students discuss, represent, and solve real-world problems using advanced algebraic and data analysis techniques incorporating technology.
 They also study the properties of functions, the algebra of functions, matrices, and systems of linear equations.
 Linear, quadratic, exponential, logarithmic, polynomial, rational, and trigonometric functions are studied with an emphasis on making connections to other disciplines.
 Both oral and written communication of the problem-solving skills used are an important part of this course.

-*ALGEBRA III WITH TRIGONOMETRY
+*COLLEGE ALGEBRA WITH TRIGONOMETRY

 Prerequisite: ALGEBRA II or ALGEBRA II - HONORS